 Home to the biennial Warbirds Over Wanaka airshow, Wanaka is famous for its fighter planes.
 From WWI-era aircraft through to modern jets, you can see some of the most iconic planes at the Warbirds and Wheels museum.
 And if that isn’t enough, the museum is also home to a fantastic collection of vintage cars!

 Finish off your experience with a visit to the 1950s Retro Diner, which serves breakfast, lunch, and snacks for the whole family.

-For a more kid-friendly version of the Warbirds museum, the National Toy and Transport Museum boasts a fantastic collection of cars, aircraft, trucks, motorcycles, and more, plus enough toys to keep your young ones busy for hours.
+For a more kid-friendly version of the Warbirds museum, the National Transport and Toy Museum boasts a fantastic collection of cars, aircraft, trucks, motorcycles, and more.
+In addition, you’ll find enough toys to keep your young ones busy for hours.
 With indoor and outdoor play areas and an extensive store, you will want to allow plenty of time to explore!

 This is a perfect rainy-day option.

 After a long day of skiing, you may want to stop at the new Cardrona Distillery, where you can taste an array of spirits unlike any you’ve tried before.
 Be sure to check out the barrelhouse, where liquors are aged to perfection for up to ten years!

 This atmospheric cinema does things the old-fashioned way, with small theatres and a more intimate experience.
 From the sofas used for seats (plus an old car, so you can pretend you’re at a classic drive-through!) to the freshly-baked cookies at half-time (be sure to order ahead), Cinema Paradiso is not just about the movies.
 But the film selection is great as well.
 Check the movie times in advance, as all new releases are sure to be playing.